-A person ("A") who unlawfully and intentionally exposes or displays or causes the exposure or display of any image, publication, depiction, description or sequence of child pornography or pornography to a complainant who is mentally disabled ("B"), is guilty of the offence of exposing or displaying or causing the exposure or display of child pornography or pornography to a person who is mentally disabled.
+A person ("A") who unlawfully and intentionally exposes or displays or causes the exposure or display of any image, publication, depiction, description or sequence of child pornography or pornography to a

-26. Using persons who are mentally disabled for pornographic purposes or benefiting therefrom
+26. Using persons with mental disabilities for pornographic purposes or benefiting therefrom

-- (1) A person ("A") who unlawfully and intentionally uses a complainant who is mentally disabled ("B"), whether for financial or other reward, favour or compensation to B or to a third person ("C") or not - (a) for the purpose of creating, making or producing; - (b) by creating, making or producing; or - (c) in any manner assisting to create, make or produce, - any image, publication, depiction, description or sequence in any manner whatsoever, of pornography or child pornography, is guilty of the offence of using a person who is mentally disabled for pornographic purposes. - (2) Any person who knowingly and intentionally in any manner whatsoever gains financially from, or receives any favour, benefit, reward, compensation or any other advantage, as the result of the commission of any act contemplated in subsection (1), is guilty of the offence of benefiting from using a person who is mentally disabled for pornographic purposes.
+- (1) A person ("A") who unlawfully and intentionally uses a complainant with a mental disability ("B"), whether for financial or other reward, favour or compensation to B or to a third person ("C") or not - (a) for the purpose of creating, making or producing; - (b) by creating, making or producing; or - (c) in any manner assisting to create, make or produce, - any image, publication, depiction, description or sequence in any manner whatsoever, of pornography or child pornography, is guilty of the offence of using a person with a mental disability for pornographic purposes. - (2) Any person who knowingly and intentionally in any manner whatsoever gains financially from, or receives any favour, benefit, reward, compensation or any other advantage, as the result of the commission of any act contemplated in subsection (1), is guilty of the offence of benefiting from using a person with a mental disability for pornographic purposes.